huggingface/hub-docs/docs/hub/spaces.md

 For additional settings, refer to the [Reference](#reference) section.

+### Compare or Clone Models and Spaces
+You can build a space comparing Hugging Face Models and Spaces or create clones of them with [Model Comparator Space Builder](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder) 🤗.

 ### Organization card

 Organization cards are a way to describe your organization to other users.
 They take the form of a `README.md` static file, inside a Space repo named `README`.